 Nike not renewing franchise agreements in Russia - newspaper

-May 25 (Reuters) - U.S. sportswear maker Nike NKE.N has not renewed agreements with its largest franchisee in Russia, the Vedomosti daily reported on Wednesday, marking the latest exit by a major U.S. brand since Russian forces entered Ukraine.
+May 25 (Reuters) - U.S. sportswear maker Nike NKE.N has not renewed agreements with its largest franchisee in Russia, the Vedomosti daily reported on Wednesday, marking the latest exit by a major U.S. brand since Russian forces entered Ukraine in February.

+On Monday, Starbucks Corp SBUX.O said it was pulling out of Russia and McDonald's MCD.N trademark "Golden Arches" were lowered near Moscow, following the sale of its burger chain to a licensee.

 Nike said on March 3 it would temporarily suspend operations at all its Nike-owned and -operated stores in Russia in response to Moscow's actions in Ukraine and has said that those still open are operated by independent partners.

-The head of Inventive Retail Group (IRG), which operates Nike-branded stores in Russia through its subsidiary Up And Run, said Nike was no longer supplying goods to Russia, Vedomosti reported.
+Inventive Retail Group (IRG), which operates 37 Nike-branded stores in Russia through its subsidiary Up And Run, said there had been a shortage of goods since Nike halted shipments.

-"As supplies of goods run out IRG will be forced to close all of its shops under this brand," Vedomosti quoted IRG President Tikhon Smykov as saying in a letter to employees.
+"In the current realities we cannot continue to support the operation of mono-branded Nike stores and will be forced to close them," said IRG PR Director Ludmila Semushkina.

+IRG President Tikhon Smykov told employees that the company's franchise agreement would not be renewed, in a letter seen by the Vedomosti newspaper.

 "We started a joint business in 2012, we lovingly built up the best chain of stores in the country and ended up 10 years later in a situation where that business cannot exist," Smykov wrote.